mcbookshelf/bookshelf/docs/modules/bitwise.md

 ---

-## Number providers
+## Integer providers

-The following number providers are available in this module.
-Each one reads its operands from a storage and computes an integer, which any command taking a number provider can use.
+The following integer providers are available in this module.

 ---